Cordwainer Smith

 Smith's first professionally published science fiction story, "Scanners Live in Vain", originally appeared in Fantasy Book magazine in 1950.

-Smith's novelette The Ballad of Lost C'Mell was the cover story in the October 1962 issue of Galaxy Science Fiction magazine.
+Smith's novelette "The Ballad of Lost C'Mell" was the cover story in the October 1962 issue of Galaxy Science Fiction magazine.
 Artwork by Virgil Finlay.

 Smith's novelette "Drunkboat" was on the cover of the October 1963 issue of Amazing Stories magazine.
 Art by Lloyd Birmingham.

 Paul Myron Anthony Linebarger (July 11, 1913 – August 6, 1966), known by his pen-name Cordwainer Smith, was an American author of science fiction.
-He was an officer in the US Army, a noted scholar of East Asia, and an expert in psychological warfare.
+He was an officer in the US Army, a scholar of East Asia, and an expert in psychological warfare.
 He was one of science fiction's more influential authors despite his relatively limited output and his early death at the age of 53.

 Biography

 Early life and education

 Linebarger's father, Paul Myron Wentworth Linebarger, was a lawyer, working as a judge in the Philippines.
 There he met Chinese nationalist Sun Yat-sen to whom he became an advisor.
 Linebarger's father sent his wife to give birth in Milwaukee, Wisconsin, so that their child would be eligible to become president of the United States.
 Sun Yat-sen, who was considered the father of Chinese nationalism, became Linebarger's godfather.

 His childhood was unsettled as his father moved the family to a succession of places in Asia, Europe, and the United States.
 He was sometimes sent to boarding schools for safety.
 In all, Linebarger attended more than 30 schools.
 In 1919, while at a boarding school in Hawaii, he was blinded in his right eye, which was replaced by a glass eye.
 The vision in his remaining eye was impaired by infection.

 Linebarger was familiar with English, German, and Chinese by adulthood.
 At the age of 23, he received a PhD in political science from Johns Hopkins University.